biomchen/id-fusulinids/README.md

 ![](fig_1.jpg)

+**Fig. 1** Some examples of the fusulinid images in the dataset.

 ### Data augmentation

 The original dataset has 119 images, which were far from enough for deep learning neural network.
-I used `ImageDataGenerator` in `keras.preprocessing.image` to perform the data augmentation.

-I used `image_generator.flow_from_directory` to generate batches of datasets for training and validation
+I used `ImageDataGenerator` in `keras.preprocessing.image` to augment dataset with 6,579 images.
+I used `flow_from_directory` from `ImageDataGenerator` to build training and validation batches.
+Each training batch has 32 samples, while each validation batch has one sample.

 ### Model

 The convolutional neural network (CNN) is implemented with `Keras` API (`TensorFlow` backend).
+Because the images of fusulinids are less complicated than those of biomedical counterparts, our CNN model is a much simpler architecture than that of U-net.
+In total, the CNN has 31,641,670 trainable parameters in total.
+I applied `Adam` as optimizer, `sparse_categorical_crossentropy` for loss function, and  `mse` for validation metrics.
+See the codes below for details.

 ```python
 def build_cnn(input_size=(255, 255, 3)):